-The information payload for FT8 and MSK144 contains 77 bits.
-The 5 additional bits are used to flag special message types used for FT8 DXpedition Mode, contesting, nonstandard callsigns, and a few other special types.
+The information payload for FT4, FT8, and MSK144 contains 77 bits.
+The 5 new bits added to the original 72 are used to flag special message types signifying special message types used for FT8 DXpedition Mode, contesting, nonstandard callsigns, and a few other possibilities.

 A standard amateur callsign consists of a one- or two-character prefix, at least one of which must be a letter, followed by a digit and a suffix of one to three letters.
-Within these rules, the number of possible callsigns is equal to $37\times36\times10\times27\times27\times27$, or somewhat over 262 million.
+Within these rules, the number of possible callsigns is equal to $37 \times 36 \times 10 \times 27 \times 27 \times 27$, or somewhat over 262 million.
 (The numbers 27 and 37 arise because in the first and last three positions a character may be absent, or a letter, or perhaps a digit.)
 Since 2^{28} is more than 268 million, 28 bits are enough to encode any standard callsign uniquely.
-Similarly, the number of 4-digit Maidenhead grid locators on earth is $180\times180 = 32,400$, which is less than $2^{15} = 32,768$; so a grid locator requires 15 bits.
+Similarly, the number of 4-digit Maidenhead grid locators on earth is $180 \times 180 = 32,400$, which is less than $2^{15} = 32,768$; so a grid locator requires 15 bits.

 Some 6 million of the possible 28-bit values are not needed for callsigns.
 A few of these slots have been assigned to special message components such as CQ, DE, and QRZ.
 CQ may be followed by three digits to indicate a desired callback frequency.
 (If K1ABC transmits on a standard calling frequency, say 50.280, and sends CQ 290 K1ABC FN42, it means that s/he will listen on 50.290 and respond there to any replies.)
-A numerical signal report of the form -nn or R -nn can be sent in place of a grid locator.
+A numerical signal report of the form -nn or R-nn can be sent in place of a grid locator.
 (As originally defined, numerical signal reports nn were required to fall between -01 and -30 dB.
 Recent program versions accommodate reports between -50 and +49 dB.)
 A country prefix or portable suffix may be attached to one of the callsigns.
 When this feature is used the additional information is sent in place of the grid locator or by encoding additional information into some of the 6 million available slots mentioned above.